Updated on 23/08/2023 by Tim_OVO

 If we don't have any actual meter readings within the last 12 months, we'll use your EAC and AQ (the gas equivalent of EAC) to calculate your usage projection.

-Usage projections will be displayed on monthly bills and will also be used for Direct Debit check in’s and renewal quotes.
+Usage projections will be used for Direct Debit check in’s and renewal quotes.

 How do we update an EAC?